 Design your online store with mobile device users in mind

 Before you open your business, you should preview your store in mobile view to verify the experience is positive for mobile device users.

 To preview in mobile view, click Online Store then click Themes.
 Next click Customize and on the preview screen select the mobile icon.

-If you've noticed your site does not work well in mobile web, choose a theme design that is mobile-first or mobile-friendly.
+If you've noticed your site does not work well in mobile web, then choose a theme design that is mobile-first or mobile-friendly.